 If you are unsure whether your fuel has gone bad, there are at least five signs that you can watch out for to see if this is the case.
-These signs are a clear indication that your fuel is either contaminated or just really old.
+These signs are clear indicators that your fuel is either contaminated or just really old.

-Either way, you will need to have all the fuel drained from your gas tank and then replaced with fresh uncontaminated fuel.
-That is the only way to remedy this situation.
+In most cases, you will need to have all the fuel drained from your gas tank and then replaced with fresh uncontaminated fuel.
+That is often the only way to remedy this situation.